juananthony/jaSlider/README.md

 ## How to use

-To use jaSlider, your html code have to look like this:
+To use jaSlider, your html code has to look like this:

 ```html
 <body>